Travel through the best of Northern England on this tour to York, Chatsworth House, The Peak District, and more.

 You head off in the early evening to your overnight stop in York.

-You spend this morning in York.
-You can visit a chocolate museum, find out about the Vikings, or even just stroll around the ancient walls.
+If you choose to stay in York, you can visit a chocolate museum, find out about the Vikings, or stroll around the ancient walls.

-You arrive back in York in the early evening.
+You arrive back in York mid-afternoon with time to admire the famous cathedral.

 It’s time to say goodbye to York, England’s capital of Vikings and chocolate.